-In 2010, Viñales and Oliveira joined different Blusens’ teams and battled it out for the championship title.
+In 2010, Viñales and Oliveira joined different Blusens teams and battled it out for the CEV Buckler 125GP Championship Title.
 Despite winning two races to Oliveira’s four, Viñales won the title by two points, thanks to finishing on the podium at all seven races of the season.
-The European Championship Title was also decided between the two riders and again it was Viñales who came out on top.
+The European Championship Title was also decided between the two riders, and again it was Viñales who came out on top.

-He went into the 2012 season as title favourite in the newly formed Moto3 championship.
-He won five races on the Blusens Avintia FTR Honda early on in the season, but his lack of consistency, some misfortunes and a dispute with his team resulted in a missed race in Malaysia, which allowed Cortese to win the title and Luis Salom to snatch second in the final standings.
+The youngster went into the 2012 season as the title favorite in the newly formed Moto3 championship.
+He won five races on the Blusens Avintia FTR Honda early on in the season, but a lack in consistency, some misfortunes, and a dispute with his team resulted in a missed race in Malaysia, which allowed Cortese to win the title and Luis Salom to snatch second in the final standings, with Viñales taking third overall.

-The next year, Viñales moved to Team Calvo alongside Ana Carrasco.
+The next year, the young gun moved to Team Calvo alongside Ana Carrasco.
 He won his first two races back-to-back at the Spanish and French Grands Prix and kept his competitive form throughout the season, fighting at the front of the field.
-Viñales, Rins and Salom went into the final round with a gap of five points across all of them.
+Viñales, Rins, and Salom went into the final round with a gap of five points across them all.
 The championship was decided in Valencia by a battle between Rins and Viñales.
-In the end Viñales took the race victory and the Moto3 World Championship Title by a twelve-point margin.
+In the end, Viñales took the race victory and the Moto3 World Championship Title by a twelve-point margin.

-The Moto3 World Champion then signed a Moto2 contract with Pons Racing.
-Viñales didn’t have to wait long for his first intermediate class victory, which came at the Circuit of the Americas on April 13th, 2014.
+The Moto3 World Champion then signed a Moto2 contract with Pons Racing, joining former title rival Salom.
+Viñales didn’t have to wait long for his first intermediate class victory, which came at the Circuit of the Americas on 13 April, 2014.
 He ultimately finished the season in third place with four wins and nine podiums, earning himself another Rookie of the Year award.

-In 2016 Viñales shone again.
-At the fifth Grand Prix of the season he finished third for his first MotoGP podium in France and it wasn’t before long that he got to step onto the top of the rostrum.
-At the twelfth race, the British Grand Prix, he registered his first ever MotoGP win.
+In 2016 Viñales shone anew.
+He finished third at the fifth round in France, achieving his first MotoGP podium, and it wasn’t before long that he got to step onto the top of the rostrum.
+At the twelfth race, the British Grand Prix held at the Silverstone Circuit, he registered his first ever MotoGP win.
 He finished the season strong with two more third places in Japan and on Phillip Island, to secure fourth place in championship.
-His talent and strong mentality were undeniable and did not go unnoticed by Yamaha, who signed Viñales for the 2017 and 2018 season with the Movistar Yamaha MotoGP team.
+His talent and strong mentality were undeniable and didn’t go unnoticed by Yamaha, who signed Viñales for the 2017 and 2018 season.

 Viñales lived up to the hype.
-After a very strong debut on the YZR-M1 during the pre-season, the young Spaniard went on to win the first two races in Qatar and Argentina.
-He later followed the achievement up by securing Yamaha its 500th Grand Prix victory in Le Mans, after a sensational fight with teammate Valentino Rossi.
-Despite the season being filled with grip issues, the Spaniard brought in solid points, scoring second places in Mugello and Silverstone and third places in Brno and Phillip Island, to ultimately conclude season in third place.
+After a very strong debut on the YZR-M1 during the preseason, the young Spaniard went on to win the first two races in Qatar and Argentina.
+He later followed up the achievement by securing Yamaha its 500th Grand Prix victory in Le Mans, after a sensational fight with team-mate Valentino Rossi.
+Despite the season being filled with grip issues, the Spaniard brought in solid points, scoring second places in Mugello and Silverstone and third places in Brno and Phillip Island, to ultimately conclude the season in third place.

 MotoGP Rookie of the Year: